 On lap two, tragedy stuck when a string of drivers became caught up in a collision at Deer's Leap.
 French amateur driver Henri du Barry was being passed by Jim Mayer's Cooper but was inadvertently squeezed off the road as he did so, striking a gate post and exploded into flames.
 Caught up in the melee were Bill Smith (Connaught), Friedrich Kretschmann (Porsche), Peter Jopp (Lotus), Jim Russell (Cooper), Ken Wharton (Frazer Nash) and Lance Macklin (Austin-Healey).
 Mayers and Smith were killed, while Wharton was badly burned.
 Officials later excluded du Barry from the race.

-On the race pushed, through a treacherous rainstorm which caught out many, including Jean Behra, who left the road in his Maserati, breaking an arm and losing his right ear in the process; he would wear a prosthetic for the remainder of his life.
+On the drivers pushed through a treacherous rainstorm which caught out many, including Jean Behra who left the road in his Maserati, breaking an arm and losing his right ear in the process; he would wear a prosthetic for the remainder of his life.
 Sadly, the carnage claimed one further fatality, when at around mid-distance, Dick Mainwaring died when his works Elva turned over and caught fire.

 The race continued nevertheless, with Hawthorn's Irish co-driver Desmond Titterington was putting his familiarity with the roads to good use and all but matching Hawthorn's earlier pace.
 Moss's co-driver John Fitch was slower (in the lead up to the race he had been vocal about the safety of the circuit), so after a 30 minute stint, 'The Boy' was put back behind the wheel, with more than two minutes to make up.